ravening/recipe-management/README.md

 can also use Postman to send API requests manually.
 These steps will be mentioned at the end of the document.

+### Loading data into database

+The data is loaded into database in two ways.

+1. Using `src/main/resources/data.sql` .
+You can add your own entries here as well. \
+2. Programmatically in `src/main/java/dbseeder/DatabaseSeeder.java` .
+You can add more java \
+   code to load the data.

 ## How to run: